ImperialCollegeLondon/paricia/docs/validation.md

 Once an entry has been identified as suspicious, there are two things that can be done:

 1. Un-check that entry, so that is deactivated and not used in reports.
-You can des-select full days, not only individual entries.
+You can deselect full days, not only individual entries.
 2. Manually edit the entry

 To do this, simply double-click in the cell to edit and change the value to whatever is required. **Be careful when editing dates**, as the format needs to be the right one to be a valid entry.